mike-solomon/mike-solomon.github.io/_posts/2021-03-30-verb-inflections.md

 ## What are inflections / forms?

 Before we go into the different inflections / forms, I want to talk about what the word "inflection" even means.
-An inflection is when a word is modified to express different gramatical categories such as tense, case, number, etc. For instance, in English, the verb "to eat" could become "I ate", "I am eating", "I will eat", "I eat", etc - depending on what we're trying to say.
+An inflection is when a word is modified to express different grammatical categories such as tense, case, number, etc. For instance, in English, the verb "to eat" could become "I ate", "I am eating", "I will eat", "I eat", etc - depending on what we're trying to say.